MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-troubleshooting.md

 https://osgwiki.com/wiki/Debugging_a_Time_Travel_Trace

-P???
+???
 TBD - Please add any additional information and correct anything below.

-P???
+???
 TBD - It would be great to use any product telemetry to look at the 3-5 top failures and offer guidance for those in the docs.

 ## Issues with .IDX index files